Spring Garden Revival

 Contact Dighton's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Dighton.
-Residents are encouraged to practice grasscycling, which returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
 The Dighton Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Clippings must never be deposited in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Compost is available at the Transfer Station with a valid permit.
-For municipal property coordination, the Parks and Recreation Department works closely with DPW to ensure compliance and sustainability.
-Dighton Department of Public Works
+Residents may access compost at the Transfer Station, but permits are required.
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance, including Parks & Recreation, ensures compliance and sustainability.

 979 Somerset Avenue, Dighton, MA 02715